Welcome! Meet our Python Code Assistant, your new coding buddy. Why wait? Start exploring now!

 Disclosure: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

-In many cases, you want to upload a video or an image publicly in the Internet, and you may want to anonymize random people shown in that video or image.
-In this tutorial, you will learn how you can blur faces in images and videos using OpenCV library in Python.
+In many cases, you want to upload a video or an image publicly on the Internet, and you may want to anonymize random people shown in that video or image.
+In this tutorial, you will learn how you can blur faces in images and videos using the OpenCV library in Python.

 In order to blur faces shown in images, you need to first detect these faces and their position in the image.
 Luckily for us, I already wrote a tutorial on face detection, we'll only be using its source code, feel free to check it out for further detail on how the face detection code works.

-To get started, installed required dependencies:
+To get started, installing the required dependencies:

 pip3 install opencv-python numpy

 Open up a new file and import:

 As explained in the face detection tutorial, since we need to initialize our deep learning model to detect faces, we need to get the model architecture along with its pre-trained weights, download them, and put them in the weights folder: